Spanish411.net

 los órdenes

-And some words lose accent marks when they become plural:
+And some words no longer need accent marks when they become plural:

 singular: